hal-efecan/mavenist/content/blog/sneaker-basics/sneakers.md

 Adidas's Stan Smiths are arguably the most popular Adidas trainer of all time.
 Raf Simons has a premium version and Jay-Z name dropped them on his classic album, The Blueprint. constructed with a low profile they come in a multitude of coloured tabs and variations.
-Stan Smiths have an enduring appeal that has a genrational transcendence.

 #### GAZELLE